-- Note – A lot of websites That describe Atkins Diet ask you to restrict legumes in the induction phase of Indian version of Atkins Diet.
+A lot of websites That describe Atkins Diet ask you to restrict legumes and Milk in the induction phase of the Indian version of Atkins Diet.
 But I have been prescribing Legumes to my vegetarian clients.
-This helps in providing the client with more variety in the menu and more importantly this helps in meeting the protein requirement of the individual.
+This helps in providing the client with more variety in the menu and more importantly, this helps in meeting the protein requirement of the individual.

 Mentioned below is an Indian version of Atkins Diet Plan